inspiro-sk/k8s-wordpress/Readme.md

 ### Prerequisites

 This tutorial assumes you have access to a cluster or have a local cluster installed and running.
-One of the options is [minikbe](https://minikube.sigs.k8s.io/docs/start/) which has been working for me without issues.
+One of the options is [minikube](https://minikube.sigs.k8s.io/docs/start/) which has been working for me without issues.
+This tutorial assumes minikube is installed and running on your machine.

 ### Where to start

 First let's think about what containers do we need to create.
-We will need one container to run our database (wordpress backend) and one for wordpress itself.
+We will need one container to run our MySQL database (wordpress backend) and one for wordpress itself.
 [Docker Hub](https://hub.docker.com) will be our source of images.
+What images are we using will be defined in deployment.

 ### k8s Secrets